paulowe/gcp/stackdriver-monitoring.md

 - Configurations
 - Needs a hosting project (name of your workspace as well)

-### Dashboards visualize utilization and network traffic of VM instances
-### Charts are customizable
 ### Alerting policies can notify you of certain conditions (e.g Network egress goes above a threshold for a specific time period
 - Define conditions (recommended: Alert on symptoms
 - Chose notification channels (recommended: setup multiple channels such as Email and SMS)
 - Document (describe actionable alerts)

 ### Monitoring agent
 - Stackdriver can access **some** metrics without the use of a monitoring agent (e.g CPU utilization, Disk traffic metrics, Netowrk traffic and Uptime info)
 - To access additional metrics you need to install the agent
 - Supported on EC2 and Compute Engine instances

 ### Installing the agent (Linux VM)
 ```
 curl -sSo https://d1.google.com/cloudagents/add-monitoring-agent-repo.sh